mlopatkin/andlogview/BUILDING.md

 ## Prerequisites

  * Windows, Linux, or macOS
- * OpenJDK 8 or newer (e.g. from [Eclipse Adoptium](https://adoptium.net/)) to run Gradle
+ * OpenJDK 17 or newer (e.g. from [Eclipse Adoptium](https://adoptium.net/)) to run Gradle
  * Internet connection to download dependencies from Maven Central, Gradle Plugin Portal, etc.
  * Git (to check out and commit)

-Andlogview is written in Java.
-It supports JDKs starting from 8 as its runtime environment.
-However, to make development easier, the [Jabel](https://github.com/bsideup/jabel) compiler plugin is applied to allow using modern language constructs from recent Java versions, such as text blocks and `var`.
+AndLogView is written in Java.
+It supports JDKs starting from 17 as its runtime environment.

 ## Checking out the sources
 The repository can be cloned with Git or you can download the latest snapshot in archive from GitHub.
 The rest of this